aerospike-examples/path-expressions-java-preview/README.md

 **Q: What kind of exception will I actually see on the client if I don’t use `NO_FAIL`?
 Is it recoverable or will the whole operation abort?**

-**A**: Without `SelectFlags.NO_FAIL`, if the server encounters a type mismatch (e.g., it expects a Map or List but finds a String), the entire path expression operation fails.
+**A**: Without `Exp.SELECT_NO_FAIL`, if the server encounters a type mismatch (e.g., it expects a Map or List but finds a String), the entire path expression operation fails.
 The operation does not return partial results.

 **Q: How do I return only certain pieces of data, like just the variant IDs?**